 The building we now know as the Löhe Memorial Library began its life in 1882 as the hall for Whinham College where gymnastics, lectures and theatre were held.
 Later Whinham College became an interdenominational missionary training school: Angas College.
 In 1958 an appeal was launched by the UELCA to convert the hall into their library, which was dedicated in 1960.
 This is the footage of the dedication, on 2 October 1960.
 This is still the theological library for the LCA.

 Indooroopilly, Qld (Film CHS/19)

 A puzzle to be solved!
 Our film description says ‘Opening Lutheran Hall Indooroopilly’.
-What we know is that the Redeemer Indooroopilly congregation was formed in 1975 from the Kenmore congregation and St Peters preaching place.
+What we know is that the Resurrection Indooroopilly congregation was formed in 1975 from the Kenmore congregation and St Peters preaching place.
 The new congregation worshipped in the St Peters College chapel.
 Three years earlier, Kenmore had bought a residential property with the aims of turning it into a worship place, but while they waited for planning approval they worshipped in a Presbyterian chapel.
-The formation of Redeemer in 1975 meant that they didn’t need to develop this property.
+The formation of Resurrection in 1975 meant that they didn’t need to develop this property.
 This leaves us with footage of a mysterious hall dedication.
 What was it and where?
 It will remain a mystery until it is digitised.